April 6, 2014 § 1 Comment

 I adapted our recipe from Super Healthy Kids and some tips from my friend Kian who suggested I added seaweed and berries, which I was not sure the kids would go for, but they did!
 My kids love noodles and broth.
 Maybe they like their special bowls and chopsticks, but I just eat from the jar.
 I have also tried bean thread noodles and Chinese rice noodles.
 If you are given them as gifts and sharing with friends, I think it is pretty safe to say shelf life of about a month if you store your jars in your pantry since all ingredients are dried.

 So here what goes into each jar:

-1 ounce of noodles (your choice — we love soba (buckwheat) and if we are home, we would cook and rinse well)
+1 ounce of noodles (your choice — we love soba (buckwheat).
+We also like rice vermicelli and bean thread noodles

-1/2 cube of vegetable bouillon with sea salt (without hydrogenated oils, msg, coloring)
+1/2 cube of vegetable bouillon with sea salt (organic without hydrogenated oils, msg, coloring, etc) Check expiration date.

 1/2 tablespoon of nutritional yeast

 1 tsp dried seaweed (cut small)

 5 goji berries